lsqrl/NewMaths/README.md

 - node.js
 - lean4

-Keep in mind: *lean* comes with a command line tool called *lake* that enables custo theorem imports.
+Keep in mind: *lean* comes with a command line tool called *lake* that enables custom theorem imports.
 ## Installing the packages
 Installing the python dependencies:
 ```shell